rheo-chiti/rheo-chiti/README.md

 - I am a graduate from NIT Allahabad in the year 2022.
 - I was a mentor for Google Summer Of Code for EOS org in the year 2022 and I have a very keen interest in open source development.
 - I am also passionate about competitive programming and data structures and algorithms.
+- I have also done internships at Oracle, Pinaca labs and CiscoThingQbator

 ### Important Links
 - Open Source Contributions - [EOS-icons landing PRs](https://gitlab.com/eos-solutions/eos-icons-landing/-/merge_requests?scope=all&state=merged&author_username=rheo-chiti)